 If you don’t have access to a tortilla press, just use a rolling pin and make them between 4 and 6 inches.

-The shells are then folded and lightly pinched closed, like an empanada, and fried.
-After both sides are brown, remove the shells to a towel to let them drain and cool.
+After both sides are brown, move the shells to a towel to let them drain and cool.

 Once a few minutes have passed, open the pinched area of the tacos and fill them.